coder-Rishi05/BG-Color-Changer/README.md

 # BG-Color-Changer

-A simple js practice project where on click the background color of the page chnaged.
+A simple js practice project where on click the background color of the page changed.